 7.27 Strategic Growth Sites in the Urban Area will collectively need to deliver other forms of local infrastructure required to support growth.
-Financial contributions will be required to meet infrastructure needs generated by new development, including education, health, transport, access and sports/leisure facilities.
+Provision of facilities and/or financial contributions will be required to meet infrastructure needs generated by new development, including education, health, police, ambulance, and fire and rescue facilities, transport, access and sports/leisure facilities.